 In 1982, there were fewer than 20 distilleries in the United States.
 Today there are more than 2,000.
 When Jörg ran his first batch of eau de vie on his 65-gallon pot still, he didn’t just start St. George Spirits, he started a movement.
 In the years that followed, he also helped countless other distillers launch their own operations.
 Jörg’s legacy—creating spirits of uncompromising quality while helping blaze the trail for artisan distillers—lives on in everything we do.

 Lance’s creative vision built on Jörg’s mastery of technique to create spirits that were not only the first of their kind, but so well made that they have since become landmarks in American artisan distilling.
-He takes spirit inspiration from walks in the park and cocktail inspiration from Thai salads.

 Dave’s work as a distiller has received accolades from the likes of the San Francisco Business Times and GQ magazine, but Lance might have paid him the highest compliment when he said “Dave took our single malt, which was good, and turned it great.”
 Dave sees spirits like a screenplay; they need bartenders and drinkers to take the role of directors and actors in order to bring them to life.